Khaled Mohieddin: Later life

 Mohieddine giving a speech in parliament as leader of the National Progressive Unionist Rally Party.

 Because of his politics, Mohieddine was imprisoned for two months in the 1971 Corrective Revolution launched by Anwar Sadat who became president after Nasser's death the year before.
-Within the ASU, Kamal Rifaat and he soon took leadership of the leftist platform that later evolved into the National Progressive Union Party (also referred to as "Taggamu") in 1976.
+Within the ASU, Kamal Rifaat and he soon took leadership of the leftist platform that later evolved into the National Progressive Union Party (also referred to as "Tagammu") in 1976.
 Mohieddine was one of its three delegates elected to the People's Assembly that same year.

 He was suspected by government authorities of inciting the 1977 Egyptian Bread Riots.
 In 1978, he founded and edited his party's press organ, Al Ahali.
 The next year he was charged with activities "against the state" but was not tried.
 Because he was a former RCC member, Mohieddine was spared when Sadat jailed other dissidents in 1981.
 He continued to practice politics and was considered a part of the "loyal opposition" to President Hosni Mubarak.
 In 1990, he won a parliamentary seat after three defeats.

 His nephew, Minister of Investment Mahmoud Mohieddin, announced he had abandoned plans to stand for election in the Kafr el-Shukr electoral district in October 2005, standing aside in favor of Khaled Mohieddin, who failed to win election.
 Following the death of his cousin Zakaria Mohieddin in 2012, he was the last survivor of the Free Officers council that led the 1952 Revolution.
 Mohieddine died on May 6, 2018, at a hospital in the Maadi district of Cairo at the age of 95.